Last Updated on August 2, 2024 by Nicole

 Clothing Fit Test

-Find your “goal” T shirt, pants, blouse, etc. Then try that on and assess how easily it comes on/off, how you feel while wearing it, and if you would wear it out in public given the two answers above.
+Find your “goal” T-shirt, pants, blouse, etc. Then try that on and assess how easily it comes on/off, how you feel while wearing it, and if you would wear it out in public given the two answers above.
 Come back to that a month from now and answer those same questions to see if the answer changes.

 Checking Weight

 Do this one first thing in the morning without clothes (typically every two weeks will suffice).
-You don’t want to become obsessed weighing in every day because your weight can fluctuate daily and cause discouragement.
+You don’t want to become obsessed with weighing in every day because your weight can fluctuate daily and cause discouragement.

 Anthropometric Measurements